isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

    * Dataset ID - The BigQuery dataset of the table.
 A data set is a group of related tables.
    * Table ID - The BiqQuery table ID.
    * Description - A description of the table, which includes information such as how the data was created, its source, data type, and contents.
-   * Schema -The schema displays the Field Name, Type, Mode and Field Description.
+   * Schema -The schema displays the Field Name, Type, Mode and Field Description for each field in the table.
-   * Table labels (as described above).
+   * Table labels relating to the source, data type, reference genome build, status, and access of the table data.

 **Copy button**